agl-alexglopez/ccc/README.md

 - Rust's hashbrown hash table was the basis for the `flat_hash_map.h` container.
     - https://github.com/rust-lang/hashbrown
-- Phil Vachon's implementation of a WAVL tree was the inspiration for the `realtime_ordered_map.h` containers.
+- Phil Vachon's implementation of a WAVL tree was the inspiration for the `bounded_map.h` containers.
     - https://github.com/pvachon/wavl_tree
-- Research by Daniel Sleator in implementations of Splay Trees helped shape the `ordered_map.h` containers.
+- Research by Daniel Sleator in implementations of Splay Trees helped shape the `adaptive_map.h` containers.
     - https://www.link.cs.cmu.edu/splay/